Cordes | Collective Memory in Post-Soviet Kaliningrad Oblast | Buch | 978-1-032-74703-3 | sack.de

 Weitere Infos & Material

-Introduction: Confrontation of Memories Part 1: East Prussia before 1945 Part 2: The Half-Erased Past Part 3: The Crossroads of Today Conclusion
+Introduction: Confrontation of Memories 1 East Prussia Before 1945 2 The Half-Erased Past 3 The Crossroads of Today Conclusion

-Milosz J. Cordes is Lecturer at DIS Study Abroad and Research Fellow at the Danish Foreign Policy Society and holds a PhD in Cultural Studies.
+Milosz J. Cordes (ne Zielinski) is a lecturer at DIS Study Abroad and a research fellow at the Danish Foreign Policy Society.
+He holds a PhD in cultural studies.
 Until 2021, he worked in the Polish diplomatic service.
-He was Vice-Consul at Poland's Consulate General in Kaliningrad and Poland’s delegate to EU’s COEST group.
-His research interests include memory politics, populism in Central and Eastern Europe, and West-Russia relations.
+Among other positions, he was Vice-Consul at Poland’s Consulate General in Kaliningrad and Poland’s delegate to the EU Council’s Working Party on Russia, Eastern Europe, South Caucasus, and Central Asia.
+He did his postdoctoral research at Lund University, Sweden.
+His research interests include memory politics in Central and Eastern Europe, populist movements in Central and Eastern Europe, and West-Russia relations with particular emphasis on the Baltic Sea Region.

 Ihre Fragen, Wünsche oder Anmerkungen